What is the Data Protection Act 1998?

 Despite GDPR coming into force businesses may still find themselves sanctioned under the 1998 act

-The main goal of GDPR was to harmonise data transfers throughout member states, and despite Brexit and attempts to dissociate the UK from EU laws, GDPR will continue to exist in the UK in the form of the Data Protection Act 2018.
+However, its introduction also came amid the UK's prolonged exit from the EU.
+This lead to uncertainty around the UK adopting the legislation as its main purpose was to harmonise data transfers throughout member states.
+However, GDPR has and will continue to exist in the UK in the form of the Data Protection Act 2018.

 Data Protection Act 1998: Definition